scssquatch/Angular-Patterns/Angular Patterns.md

 - Better handling duplication like metrics-related stuff
 - auto-camelize and decamelize http requests
 - relying on cancan abilities JSON
-- plan for future refactor? giant branches are not fun
+- plan for future refactor?

 ---